gifale95/eeg_encoding/README.md

 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy

 If you experience problems with the code, please create a pull request or report the bug directly to Ale via email (alessandro.gifford@gmail.com).

+[This][rsvp] video shows you the rapid serial visual presentation (RSVP) paradigm used to collect the EEG dataset.

 ## Environment setup
 To run the code first install [Anaconda][conda], then create and activate a dedicated Conda environment by typing the following into your terminal:
 ```shell